open-autonomy/dispatch/specification/BasicMachineHealthV2.md

 | `"SensorId"`      | shall     | string  | -    | Unique identifier for the sensor      |
 | `"Value"`        | shall     | decimal | -    | Measured value from the sensor       |
 | `"Unit"`         | shall      | string  | -    | Unit of the measured value       |

-> [!NOTE]
-> The "Additional" field allows for flexibility in reporting various sensor data that may be specific to different machine types or configurations.

 # BasicMachineHealthV2 Message Example